NREL/Wattile/tests/fixtures/README.md

 - `num_epochs`: *int*

-    number of epochs
+    Number of epochs.

 - `hidden_size`: *int*

-    number of hidden nodes
+    Number of features in the hidden state.

 - `num_layers`: *int*

-    number of layer dimension
+    Number of recurrent layers.

 - `quantiles`: *list[floats]* (floats must be 0-1)